Best Foods to Help Your Picky Eater Poop

 • Avocado toast with eggs

 Regardless if your child is experiencing constipation, you should always strive for incorporating as much variety as you can into their diet.
-Make small changes to the foods they already enjoy and if your child struggles to try new foods, take the Managing Mealtimes Course for Picky Eaters to learn how to help your child try new foods without a fight and eat more variety.
+Make small changes to the foods they already enjoy and learn how to help your child try new foods without a fight and eat more variety by signing up for my FREE picky eater TRY IT Challenge.

 Hi!
 I'm Alex Turnbull.
 I'm a registered dietitian specializing in introducing solids and picky eating.
 Most importantly, I'm a mom of two so I get how stressful feeding kids can be.